smartheim/ui-maintenance/assets/contexthelp/addons.md

 You can install add-ons from:

 * the official repository
-* from the Eclipse Marketplace (see below),
+* from the Eclipse Marketplace,
-* directly from the repository of a developer, via a link or a `.jar` file.
+* directly from the repository of a developer, via a `.jar` file.

-## The Eclipse Marketplace

-You need to install the [Eclipse Marketplace](#filter=org.eclipse.marketplace) add-on first.
-Then you have access to all Marketplace add-ons.

-The Eclipse Marketplace mostly contains closed-source add-ons, where the openHAB developers have no access to.

-Install those add-ons at your own risk and only from trusted parties. **They can potentially contain malicous code or break your openHAB installation.**

-Eclipse Marketplace add-ons are automatically deinstalled on a version upgrade, to not run the risk of instability for the openHAB core.
-(We are sorry for this inconvenience.)

 ## Terminology